kevin-coyle/node_git_deploy/readme.md

 - forever (if you want to deamonize the process)

 ## Installation and Usage
-1. Edit the config file
+1. Copy the config.json.sample to config.json and edit the config file
 ```
     {
       "path": "/var/www",